quantavil/obsidian/Untitled 1.md

 # To display everything in <dir>, including hidden files:
 ls -a <dir>

-# To display all files, along with the size (with unit suffixes) and timestamp:
-ls -lh <dir>

 # To display files, sorted by size:
 ls -S <dir>